stxinsite/kinetic-degradation/README.md

-# Kinetic Modeling of Target Protein Degradation
-This repo implements a kinetic proofreading model of protein degradation motivated by the work of Bartlett et al. (2020).
+# Introduction
-This repo implements a kinetic proofreading model of protein degradation via the ubiquitin-proteasome system (UPS) as developed by Bartlett et al.<sup>[1](#bartlett)</sup> The model calculates the amounts of species involved a system over time by solving a system of ordinary differential equations describing the rates of change in species amounts.
-Scripts in this repo can:
+This repo implements a kinetic proofreading model of protein degradation via the ubiquitin-proteasome system (UPS) motivated by the work of Bartlett et al.<sup>[1](#bartlett)</sup>.
+Given an initial state of species amounts, this repo can perform the following functions:
-- Solve for species amounts over time given initial values
+- solve a system of ODEs for the system state over time
-- Calculate target protein degradation (TPD) and ternary complex formation (TCF) relative to baseline target protein amount
+- calculate target protein degradation, ternary complex formation, Dmax (percent maximum degradation)
-- Model and visualize TPD and TCF with a range of parameter values

 ## Prerequisites
 Dependencies can be found in `requirements.txt` can be installed with